webclinic017/BinanceTrader-Extended/README.md

 2. **Run The Program:** Go to the `./app` folder and run `main.py`.
 Make sure you are using the virtual environment if you set it up.
 A flask application will start and you can visit the url in your browser.

-3. **Strategy Development:** New trading strategies can be developed inside the `TradeStrategies` folder by making a new Python file for your strategy and creating two classes, one for backtesting subclassing the `backtrader.Strategy` class, and the other for live trading subclassing the `bStrategy` class.
-After that, edit the `TradeStrategies/strategy_manager.py` and your `.env` files similarly to the examples to reference your classes.
+3. **Strategy Development:** New trading strategies can be developed inside the `app/TradeStrategies/` folder by making a new Python file for your strategy and creating two classes, one for backtesting subclassing the `backtrader.Strategy` class, and the other for live trading subclassing the `bStrategy` class.
+After that, edit the `app/strategy_manager.py` and your `.env` files similarly to the examples to reference your classes.

 ---